IE 11 is not supported. For an optimal experience visit our site on another browser.

 Serena Cukjati remembers crying over negative pregnancy tests, as she curled up with her beloved goldendoodle, Charlie.

-"He would just lay with me," Cukjati, 35, tells TODAY.com.
+“He would just lay with me,” Cukjati, 35, told TODAY.com in July.
 “There were so many low points in our journey to conceive, and he would pull me out of the darkness.”

 “We were ecstatic.
 But all of the sudden we had this decision in front of us — do we transfer the boy or the girl?
-We just couldn’t decide,” Cukjati says.
+We just couldn’t decide,” Cukjati said at the time.
 “It’s a really cool perk, and a First World problem for sure, but it also felt like a burden.
 It was just too much.”

 Then Cukjati’s mother had an idea: What if they left it up to Charlie?

-Last month, Cukjati shared on TikTok a video of herself throwing two tennis balls for Charlie.
-One ball has “Girl” written on it, while the other reads, “Boy.”
+Cukjati shared on TikTok a video of herself throwing two tennis balls for Charlie.
+One ball was labeled “girl” while the other said “boy.”

 “Bugs, are you ready for your big day?”
-Cukjati asks the dog.
+Cukjati asked the dog.
 “Ready?
 This is your moment.
 OK, go!”

-Charlie goes back and forth before making his selection, which he drops at his mom’s feet.
-Charlie’s sister, a Labrador retriever named Kiki, is also in the clip.
+Charlie went back and forth before making his selection, which he dropped at his mom’s feet.
+Charlie’s sister, a Labrador retriever named Kiki, was also in the clip.

-“She’s not into fetch so she didn’t really participate,” Cukjati explains, with a laugh.
+“She’s not into fetch so she didn’t really participate,” Cukjati explained, with a laugh.
 “We’ll involve her in other ways.

 "He brought the same ball back,” Cukjati says.
 “We have both balls laying around here, but he’ll only play with that one ball.
 He's fully invested."